 Sustainability / Budget Dashboard¶

 The Sustainability Dashboards allows tracking the volume of time spent on internal projects.
-It displays the billable ratio of the work done by the whole team and individual cells.
+It displays the non-billable ratio of the work done by the whole team and individual cells.

 The Budget Dashboard displays all used budgets within the chosen time.
 It is the central place for the team/cell-level budget management, as it aggregates and calculates budget-relevant data.

 The discovery for the first phase can be found here.
 This part was focused on the initial steps of automating the asynchronous sprint planning process and has already been completed.

 This is the preliminary step for the second phase of SprintCraft.

 [UX] Dedicated official project site - includes presentation of the project, features description, etc. Directs the user to create an account on our SaaS offer or to documentation to install it themselves.

 The goal is to run a single instance of SprintCraft, with open registration.
 Everyone will be able to register there.
 Therefore, we need to add a completely new layer for individual teams.
 The high-level plan of how this will be functioning is:

 - A team manager registers an account in SprintCraft.

 - A team manager is redirected to a team-specific subdomain, where an individual site can be configured.